Llama-Studios/llama-studios.github.io/creative-cooking.md

 > By downloading this addon, you agree not to repost it and to follow the [license](/licensing.html)

-> **Make sure you enable Holiday Creator Features and Additional Modding Capabilities before playing!**
+> **Make sure you enable Holiday Creator Features and Custom Biomes before playing!**

 [Watch my video explaining all of the features](https://youtu.be/sulms5fp2fI){: .btn }